 For the determination method and accounting treatment method of the Company's expected credit loss of contract assets, see 9.
-Financial instruments in V. Important accounting policies and accounting estimates.
+Financial instruments in Chapter X, V. Important accounting policies and accounting estimates.

 Contract assets and contract liabilities are listed separately in the balance sheet.
 Contract assets and contract liabilities under the same contract are listed in net amount.
-If the net amount is the debit balance, it shall be listed in "contract assets" or "other non current assets" according to its liquidity; if the net amount is the credit balance, it shall be listed in "contract liabilities" or "other non current liabilities" or "other non current liabilities" or "other non current liabilities" according to its liquidity.
+If the net amount is the debit balance, it shall be listed in "contract assets" or "other non current assets" according to its liquidity; if the net amount is the credit balance, it shall be listed in "contract liabilities" or "other non current liabilities" according to its liquidity.
 Contract assets and contract liabilities under different contracts cannot offset each other.